superfly/docs/rails/getting-started/existing.html.md

 ### Access to Environment Variables at Build Time

-Some third party gems and services require configuration including the setting of secrets/environment variables.
+Some third-party gems and services require configuration including the setting of secrets/environment variables.
 The `assets:precompile` step will load your configuration and may fail if those secrets aren't set even if they aren't actually used by the `assets:precompile` step.